 If you have a sweet tooth, head over to Celebrity Scoop and sample their extensive ice cream selections.
 A popular item on their menu is the "Celebrity Split", which is a sundae made with three different ice cream flavours, topped with pineapples, crushed cherries, banana, chocolate syrup, and tons of whipped cream.

-So next time, plan a longer trip so that you can experience the wonders of Abu Dhabi at a leisurely pace.
+So next time, plan a longer trip so that you can experience the many wonderful things to do in Abu Dhabi at a leisurely pace.
 That said, this itinerary will ensure that you leave Abu Dhabi without feeling that you missed out on something.
 Enjoy your time in wondrous Abu Dhabi!

 This article was edited by Loredana Elena.